guslipkin/Spring2021/CAP 4763 ~ Time Series/Problem Sets/Problem Set 1/Problem Set 1.md

 ## 3d
 > Compare your results from b and c and interpret any differences.
 What do the seasonal and time trend variables contribute?

 Adding the seasonal and time trend variables transform the data into true time series data and give context to the changes.
 From both you can see that there is a general increase in nonfarm employment.
-However, by adding the month indicators, you can see that nonfarm employment decreases ever so slightly from March to November, presumably due to prime farming season.
+However, by adding the month indicators, you can see that nonfarm employment decreases ever so slightly from March to November, presumably due to prime farming season. "<u>All three coefficients change slightly.
+The time trend controls for growth at a constant rate over time, while the month indicators control for seasonality.
+For example, construction employment varies with the weather, employment always varies with holidays, and in Florida employment also varies with tourist season.
+Presumably, controlling for these effects allows the model to better reveal the underlying relationships between the other variables.
+(The caveat is we have not checked this data for stationarity or weak dependence, which comes later.)</u>"

 ## 3e
 > Why should you be cautious using the results of these models for testing any hypotheses about the underlying relationships?